 The reduced additional tax liability of 17% from 2025 will apply for a period of 60 months, calculated from the first day of the month after the date of first registration (registration and issue of number plates) of the car.
 For electric cars registered in 2025, this reduced percentage will therefore continue to apply until the end of 2030 at the latest.

-The annual increase in the CO₂ base and the associated rate structure will be laid down in law.
-This will make the decarbonization of the BPM structural and predictable, and no longer dependent on annual policy adjustments.
+The annual increase in the CO₂ base and the associated rate structure is planned to be laid down in law.
+This would make the decarbonisation of the BPM structural and predictable, and no longer dependent on annual policy adjustments.
 This offers greater legal certainty and transparency for market parties such as importers, leasing companies and car companies.

 Excise duty reduction on fuel as of 1 January 2026

 The government plans to extend the current excise duty reduction by one year.
-Until 31 December 2026, an excise duty reduction will apply to petrol, diesel and LPG.
-In addition, it will not apply an inflation adjustment to fuel excise duty in 2026, which means that the temporary excise duty reduction of 2025 will continue to apply.
+Under this proposal an excise duty reduction would apply to petrol, diesel and LPG until 31 December 2026.
+In addition, the government suggests not applying an inflation adjustment to fuel excise duty in 2026, meaning that the temporary excise duty reduction of 2025 would continue to apply.
 The aim is to offer citizens compensation for the high fuel costs.
 The following rates have been proposed:

 - Petrol: €0.79 (normal rate: €0.94)